NEW LIFE COMMUNITY CHURCH SAFEGUARDING POLICY

-The purpose of this document is to inform those working with children of our policy on child protection and safe practice and to advice them of the procedure to be carried out if abuse is suspected or disclosed to them.
+The purpose of this document is to inform those working with children, young people and vulnerable adults of our policy on safeguarding and safe practice and to advise them of the procedure to be carried out if abuse is suspected or disclosed to them.

 This policy applies to all Group Leaders and Volunteer workers (over 16 years old) who minister (serve as a responsible person) to children and young people through their age-related groups.
-This relates to all New Life Community Church activity which currently includes Creche, Rock, Wiggle and Giggle, Momentum, Life Groups and events such as NewDay and WestPoint.
+This relates to all New Life Community Church activity which currently includes Creche, Rock, Momentum, JAM Time, Life and Community groups and events such as NewDay and WestPoint.

-- Promote the highest standards of welfare and protection for children/young people (0-18 years)
+- promote the highest standards of welfare and protection for children, young people (0-18 years) and vulnerable adults

-- Give all staff and volunteers clear Child Protection procedures, roles and responsibilities
+- provide to all staff and volunteers clear safeguarding procedures, roles and responsibilities

-- Ensure the use of safe recruitment procedures, supervision and training as a means to protecting children/young people
+- ensure the use of safe recruitment procedures, supervision and training as a means to protecting children, young people and vulnerable adults

-- Plan the work of the Church to minimise situations where the abuse of children could occur
+- plan the work of the Church to minimise situations where the abuse of any sort could occur

-- Establish a code of conduct and routine that protects those working with children/young people
+- establish a code of conduct and routine that protects those working with children, young people and vulnerable adults

-- Establish a continuous rota of CRB completion and updating
+- establish a continuous rota of DBS completion and updating

 ROLES AND RESPONSIBILITIES

-Everyone in Church is responsible for safeguarding our Community.
+Everyone in church is responsible for safeguarding our church community, and those people we interact with.
 This includes being aware of what is written in our Policy and helping put these principles into practice.